srepetsk/gw-style/_pages/tools.md

 layout: page
 permalink: https://style.srepetsk.net/tools/
 published: true
+kalinsPDFMeta:
+  - '{"showLink":"default"}'
 ---
 Not everything you see and find on the Internet is real - shocking, I know.
 However, with the use of some tools, the process to narrow down what is real and not can be somewhat straight-forward.
 Here is a list of some that the community uses.
 <h3>Translation</h3>
 <ul>
 	<li>Google Chrome: you can right-click a page in a foreign language and press the Translate button.
-While not 100% accurate, this can give you a good idea of what the content is about.</li>
+While <a href="http://www.theguardian.com/technology/2016/jan/07/google-translates-russia-mordor-foreign-minister-ukrainian" target="_blank">not 100% accurate</a>, this can give you a good idea of what the content is about.</li>
 	<li><a href="https://translate.google.com/" target="_blank">Google Translate</a> allows you to paste text and get a rough translation</li>
 </ul>
 <h3>Photo Authenticity</h3>